 For a more detailed explanation try this video https://goo.gl/9HmXDK

-=mc has extensive helping social agencies – charities, INGOs, NGOs, CSOs and public bodies develop their business models canvases from South Downs National Park and British Red Cross to International Development Law Organisation and UNICEF International.
-For more information on the Business Model Canvas or the Social Value Proposition contact Bernard Ross, Director, The Management Centre on 020 7978 1516.
+=mc has extensive experience in helping social agencies – charities, INGOs, NGOs, CSOs and public bodies develop their business models canvases from South Downs National Park and British Red Cross to International Development Law Organisation and UNICEF International.

 Creating your Social Value Proposition

 Below are a series of questions chunked in sections to help you establish your Social Value Proposition(s).
-Again, right click on the image to view full size in a new tab or download the PDF here.
+Again, right click on the image to view full size in a new tab.

 Share Developing a Business Model Canvas